Pirates vs. Giants Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 78 hits with 21 doubles, three triples, nine home runs, 30 walks and 42 RBI.
-He's also stolen eight bases.
+- Reynolds has 21 doubles, three triples, nine home runs, 31 walks and 42 RBI (78 total hits).
+He has stolen eight bases.

 Reynolds Recent Games